 - Continue practicing comforting spiritual or cultural rituals — or developing new ones with family and friends.
 These are helpful for many people, and can be as simple as a weekly potluck dinner, listening to a favorite song each night before bed, or reciting a meaningful poem or prayer.

-- Practice some deep-breathing and relaxation exercises — instructions are available in Alice's Meditation and Wedding bell butterflies answers.
+- Practice some deep-breathing and relaxation exercises — instructions are available in Alice's Meditation and Wedding butterflies — calming down on the big day answers.

 - Set new realistic goals for yourself that will help you feel focused and a sense of accomplishment.
 This may mean re-prioritizing or delegating certain tasks, or concentrating on repetitive duties, such as filing, re-organizing a closet, or paying bills.